victorjoh/valid-draughts-moves/README.md

    pieces are placed on the first four rows closest to the players.
 This leaves two central rows empty.

 3. There are two types of pieces, men and kings.
+In the beginning all pieces are men.

 4. A player wins when the opponent does not have any pieces left or the opponent cannot make a move.